akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_osx_1011.rst

 You have two possibilities:

 * Work with MySQL 5.6.
 You need to downgrade your version to MySQL 5.6.
 * Work with MySQL 5.7.
-MySQL 5.7 is not officialy supported but works in experimental mode if you disable the ONLY_FULL_GROUP_BY mode.
+MySQL 5.7 is not officially supported but works in experimental mode if you disable the ONLY_FULL_GROUP_BY mode.

-Download and install the Mysql Community edition server from the Official website: https://dev.mysql.com/downloads/mysql/
+Download and install the Mysql Community edition server from the official website: https://dev.mysql.com/downloads/mysql/

-Select the Mac OS X platform then download and install the DMG Archive.
+Select your Mac OS X platform then download and install the DMG Archive.
 This package installs a preference pane extension for Mysql.

 .. note::

-    The root password will be handed to you during the installation.
-Don't forget to copy it in order to change it after the installations completes.
+    The root password will be handed to you during the installation process.
+Don't forget to copy it in order to change it after the installation completes.
     The Mysql files will be installed in the following path `/usr/local/mysql`.

 Run the Mysql server on your machine by starting it from the preferences.